 American Indian.
-Refers to a person who is a citizen of an Indian or Alaska Native tribe, band, nation, pueblo, village, or community that the Secretary of the Interior recognizes as an Indian Tribe pursuant to the Federally Recognized Indian Tribe List Act of 1994, 25 U.S.C.
+Refers to a person who is a citizen of an Indian or Alaska Native tribe, band, nation, pueblo, village, or community that the Secretary of the Interior recognizes as an Indian tribe pursuant to the Federally Recognized Indian Tribe List Act of 1994, 25 U.S.C.
 479a.
 The term "American Indian" is commonly used to refer to citizens of such populations residing in the lower 48 States.

 Alaska Native.
-Refers to a person of one-fourth degree or more Alaska Indian (including Tsimshian Indians not enrolled in the Metlaktla Indian Community), Eskimo, or Aleut blood, or combination thereof.
+Refers to a person of one-fourth degree or more Alaska Indian (including Tsimshian Indians not enrolled in the Metlaktla Indian Community) Eskimo, or Aleut blood, or combination thereof.

 ANCSA Corporations.
 Refers to corporate entities organized under the Alaska Native Claims Settlement Act of 1971(ANCSA) that hold, invest, manage and/or distribute lands, property, funds, and other rights and assets for and on behalf of Alaska Native shareholders.
-Under Federal law (legal citations for the law are set forth above in Section 4, line f), Federal agencies must consult with ANCSA corporations on the same basis as Indian Tribes under Executive Order 13175.
+Under 2004 and 2005 legislation Federal agencies must consult with ANCSA corporations on the same basis as Indian Tribes under Executive Order 13175.

 Consultation.
-Refers to a government-to-government meeting conducted in person or by other appropriate means where there is a meaningful, timely, and clear exchange of information between the heads of the Federal and Tribal governments, or their authorized officials, on a specific proposed policy that has Tribal implications.
+Refers to a government-to-government meeting conducted in person or by other appropriate means where there is a meaningful and timely exchange of information in an understandable language between the heads of the Federal and Tribal governments, or their authorized officials, on a specific proposed policy that has Tribal implications.
+This consultation includes the development of new Federal standards that would affect Tribal governments.